okraskat/okraskat.github.io/_posts/2019-05-28-thoughts-about-recruitment.markdown

 In May I ended up in an unusual situation.
 A new customer canceled a contract before it actually started.
 I was left with no project.
-At fist, it was disappointing.
+At first, it was disappointing.
 I was angry about the situation, but it's no good crying over spilt milk :)

 I began to look for new opportunities.
 Interviews and calls with potential employers kept me busy for over a month.
 Here, I want to share with you my thoughts on how does Java Developer hiring process look like in Poland.

 Firstly I want to describe what I dislike in recruitment.
 The worst interview call I had with one of bigger outsourcing companies.
 It took more than hour, interviewer had a long list of theoretical questions about Java and working in Scrum methodology.
 After exhausting answering these questions I had chance to ask him about company and about project where I would work.
 He couldn't answer any of my question.
 All answers where like "It's depends on project, team" and he barely knows where I would work in their company.
-So the first thougth is:
+So the first thought is:

 DO NOT TRY TO PROOF CANDIDATE HIS LACK OF KNOWLEDGE IF YOU CAN NOT ANSWER ANY OF CANDIDATE QUESTION